turtlecoin/box-turtle/README.md

 Make sure you are using a version of walletd that supports the --enable-cors arg, launch walletd with --help to verify.

 - [ ] TODO: Add last 10 transactions
-- [ ] TODO: Payment ID's
-- [ ] TODO: Get users address
-- [ ] TODO: Move HOST and PORT to a hidden DIV exposed by clicking the Turtle or a hamburger or something.